 As discussed in Section 5.3, Air Quality, the proposed project's construction and operational emissions would not exceed the BAAQMD thresholds of significance.
 Therefore, emissions associated with the proposed project would not be cumulatively considerable, and the cumulative impact would be less than significant.
 Furthermore, the proposed project would not be a substantial source of TAC and/or $PM{2.5}$ emissions.
-Neither construction nor operational emissions for the proposed project would not have a cumulatively considerable impact on TACs, and the cumulative impact with the proposed project would be less than significant.
+Neither construction nor operational emissions for the proposed project would expose sensitive receptors to substantial pollutant concentrations.
+The proposed project would not have a cumulatively considerable impact on TACs, and the cumulative impact with the proposed project would be less than significant.